banner

 • a rise in conspiracy theories and disinformation.

-One assessment of the situation [1] is that the established norm is for policy making to be evidence-based, but coordinated political forces are deliberately disrupting this - i.e. it is a question of 'the bad guys' acting in their own interests against 'the good guys' (the rest of us).
+This assessment of the situation assumes that the established norm is for policy making to be rational and evidence-based, but coordinated political forces are deliberately disrupting this - i.e. it is a question of 'the bad guys' acting in their own interests against 'the good guys' (the rest of the population).

-Is it really the case that there are 'good guys' and 'bad guys' and the 'bad guys' are gaining ground?
-Is this the whole story, or is this (at least in part) just another conspiracy theory, meaning that we need to look further?
+Is it really the case that there are 'good guys' and 'bad guys', and that the 'bad guys' are gaining ground?

-An alternative explanation (that might be at least partly responsible) is that the aberrant political decisions are genuinely felt by the decision makers to be for the best, due to misthinking.
-A possibility to be considered is whether this is part of a wider problem where we are all 'bad guys' to varying degrees in not behaving rationally when deciding on policies in contentious areas.
+An alternative explanation is that the high profile aberrant policy decisions are just part of a general problem of poor decision making and policy making - where we are all 'bad guys' to varying degrees in not behaving rationally when making policy decisions in contentious areas.

-Action on climate change is clearly a key battleground, so it is worth looking at what action is being advocated - is there a dichotomy between the 'good guys' attempting to organise action in line with the IPCC, and the 'bad guys' denying any need for action, or at least is there a bimodal distribution of action advocated?
+It is worth looking at what action is being advocated in different areas of UK society - is there a dichotomy between the 'good guys' attempting to organise action in line with the IPCC, and the 'bad guys' denying any need for action?

-• UK Government scientists on the Government's Climate Change Committee are advocating a Net Zero 2050 strategy that is not in line with the Paris Agreement - see the assessment in document 86
+• The UK Government scientists on the Government's Climate Change Committee are advocating a Net Zero 2050 strategy that is not in line with the Paris Agreement - see the assessment in Document 86.

-• UK Government departmental Chief Scientists are advocating a timescale of emission cuts that is not in line with the Paris Agreement - see see the assessment in document 133
+• The UK Government departmental Chief Scientists are advocating a timescale of emission cuts that is not in line with the Paris Agreement - see see the assessment in Document 133.

-• The Guardian newspaper claims to prioritise the environment in its news coverage, but is still promoting long distance holidays in e.g. Japan and South America that require flying via its travel section
+• The Guardian newspaper claims to prioritise the environment in its news coverage, but is still promoting long distance holidays that require flying via its travel section, e.g. holidays in Japan and South America.

-• the two organisations Good Law Project and Client Earth are similarly spreading misinformation by supporting the High Court case brought by Friends of the Earth - see document 149
+• The two campaigning organisations Good Law Project and Client Earth are similarly spreading misinformation by supporting the High Court case brought by Friends of the Earth - see Document 149.

 • Extinction Rebellion was founded with a Demand of Net Zero 2025, but has recently watered down its aim to 50% cuts in emissions by 2030, claiming incorrectly that this is fair and effective climate action.

-It might be expected that these groups would all be telling the truth on climate action, but instead, there is understating of the urgency of action, and promotion of inadequate policies.
+It might be expected that these groups would all be communicating the truth on climate action, but instead, there is understating of the urgency of action, and promotion of inadequate policies.

-The evidence is that not only is the messaging inconsistent with the Paris Agreement and the IPCC, but there is also active denial.
-For example
+The evidence is that not only is the messaging inconsistent with the Paris Agreement and the IPCC, but there is also active denial, as in the following examples.

 In summary, there is a spectrum of climate denial